 - Practical animal husbandry

 - Animal health and diseases

-- Work experience (including two-week external placement each academic year)
+- Work experience (including set hours of external work placement each academic year)

 - Animal biology

 - Animal breeding and genetics